 Don’t want to drive?
 There are plenty of fab day tours, like this Giant’s Causeway and Game of Thrones Tour (from £35pp)

-4 Romantic Locations in Wales
+4 Romantic Destinations in Wales

 Portmeirion, Gwynedd